North Korea Ramps Up Rocket Program

-North Korea n leader Kim Jong Un has ordered the production of more solid-fuel rocket engines, state media said on Wednesday, as he pursues nuclear and missile program s amid a standoff with Washington, but there were signs of the drama easing .
+North Korea leader Kim Jong Un has ordered the production of more solid-fuel rocket engines, state media said on Wednesday, as he pursues nuclear and missile program s amid a standoff with Washington, but there were signs of the drama easing .

 The report carried by the KCNA news agency lacked the traditionally robust threats against the U.S. after weeks of heightened tension, and President Donald Trump expressed optimism about a possible improvement in relations.